tri47/tri47.github.io/_posts/2020-07-07-why-data-analysts-dont-get-the-love.md

 A broken water pipe is a problem.
 It's not an insight.
 Your water pipe broke because you contracted cousin Jim out of obligation to your mom even though he is perpetually high is an insight.

 The revenue has been trending down the last three quarters is not an insight.
-Anyone with access to the data and minimal excel skill could figure that out.
+Anyone with access to the data and minimal excel skills could figure that out.

 The revenue is trending down because the new checkout page sucks is an insight.